-Accumulated Other Comprehensive Income (loss).
+Accumulated Other Comprehensive Income (Loss.
 AOCI is comprised of unrealized gains and losses on available-for-sale debt securities (see Note 4) and is presented net of tax.
-Accumulated unrealized loss on available-for-sale debt securities at the end of fiscal year 2023 was \$0.8 million before tax, with an associated tax amount of \$0.2 million, resulting in a net unrealized loss of \$0.6 million.
-Unrealized loss on available-for-sale debt securities for fiscal year 2022 was \$0.5 million, with an associated tax amount of \$0.1 million, for a net unrealized loss of \$0.4 million.
+Accumulated unrealized gain on available-for-sale debt securities at the end of fiscal year 2025 was insignificant before and after tax.
+Accumulated unrealized loss on available-for-sale debt securities at the end of fiscal year 2024 was \$0.4 million before tax, with an associated tax amount of \$0.1 million, for a net unrealized loss of \$0.3 million.

 Treasury Stock.
 We record repurchases of our common stock as treasury stock at cost.
 As we do not have a formal retirement plan for the shares acquired, and the ultimate disposition has not yet been decided, we show the cost of the acquired stock separately as a deduction from equity.
 Beginning January 1, 2023, the Inflation Reduction Act of 2022 imposed a 1% excise tax on the aggregate fair market value of stock repurchased by certain corporations during the taxable year, subject to adjustments.
-We have calculated the excise tax on purchases from the effective date through April 1, 2023, and this amount is recorded as an increase in our Treasury Stock.
+We have calculated the excise tax on purchases from the effective date through March 29, 2025, and this amount is recorded as an increase in our treasury stock.

 Net Income Per Share.
-Basic earnings per common share is computed based on the weighted-average number of common shares outstanding during the reporting period.
-Diluted earnings per common share is computed based on the combination of dilutive common share equivalents, comprised of shares issuable under the Company's stock-based compensation plans and the weighted-average number of common shares outstanding during the reporting period.
-Dilutive common share equivalents include the dilutive effect of in-the-money options to purchase shares, which is calculated based on the average share price for each period using the treasury stock method (see Note 19).
+Basic earnings per share of common stock is computed based on the weighted-average number of shares of common stock outstanding during the reporting period.
+Diluted earnings per share of common stock is computed based on the combination of dilutive shares of common stock equivalents, comprised of shares issuable under the Company's stock-based compensation plans and the weighted-average number of shares of common stock outstanding during the reporting period.
+Dilutive shares of common stock equivalents include the dilutive effect of in-the-money options to purchase shares, which is calculated based on the average share price for each period using the treasury stock method (see Note 19).